 - Contact parents/guardians of both the child or youth who engaged in bullying and the child or youth who was bullied - Provide some information about what happened, how it was addressed (progressive discipline, the learning opportunities) while respecting the privacy of all students involved.
-Explain the monitoring and following-up plans to avoid repeated events - Engage parents/guardians by asking for their support in monitoring the situation and ensuring that it does not happen again - Follow-up with the parents/guardians after the event to find out how the child/youth is doing and if further information is needed
+Explain the monitoring and following-up plans to avoid repeated events - Engage parents/guardians by asking for their support in monitoring the situation and ensuring that it does not happen again

-Monitor the Child or Youth

-Identify a school staff member who can check in with the child or youth who bullied and the child or youth who was victimized the day following the incident.

-Use a 'three, two, one' strategy:

-- (i) Check-in three times in the first week following the incident, - (ii) Two times in the second week following the incident and, - (iii) One time in the third week following the incident.
+Follow-up with the parents/guardians either with a phone call, email, or note home one week after the event to find out how the child/youth is doing and if further information is needed Monitor the Child or Youth Identify a school staff member who can check in with the child or youth who bullied and the child or youth who was victimized the day following the incident .
+Use a 'three, two, one' strategy: (i) Check-in three times in the first week following the incident, (ii) Two times in the second week following the incident and, (ii) Two times in the second week following the incident and, (iii) One time in the third week following the incident. (iii) One time in the tima week following the inclaent.
 Frequent check-ins with the child or youth who bullied let him/her know that adults are concerned about the behaviour and are monitoring the situation to help ensure that the bullying has stopped.
-It also supports the child or youth who was victimized, by reinforcing his/her understanding that he/she has a right to be safe, that the adults at St.Brigid are concerned about safety, and that they are following up to help ensure that the bullying has stopped.
+It also supports the child or youth who was victimized, by reinforcing his/her understanding that he/she has a right to be safe, that the adults in the school are concerned about safety, and that they are INTERVENING IN AGGR following up to help ensure that the bullying has stopped.
+ESSIVE AND/OR BULLYING INTERACTIONS: STEP 3 Step 3: Support and Children and youth who are repeatedly involved in bullying may require more intensive support.
+Counsel and a superior of the superior Response is on the spot.
+Identify • Includes all steps in Step 1.
+See above descriptions.
+Educate • Includes all steps in Step 2.
+See above descriptions Developing a Long-Term Strategy for the Student who Bullies and for the student who is Victimized When a problem with either the child who engages in bullying or the child being bullied persists over time in spite of educational intervention, more intensive support is required: Identify the supports that are available within the school, board, and community to assist in the interventions for the child/youth involved in bullying